Please use this identifier to cite or link to this item:

 |Title:||Optimization of adaptive fuzzy processor design|

 |Citation:||XIII Conference on Design of Circuits and Integrated Systems (DCIS’98), pp. 316-321, Madrid, November 17-20, 1998.|

 |Abstract:||A fuzzy processor is programmed to provide anoptimum output for solving a given problem.
 It could theoretically solve any problem (from a static point of view) if it is an universal approximator.
 This paper addresses the design of fuzzy processors aiming at a twofold objective: efficient adaptive approximation of different and even dynamically changing surfaces and hardware simplicity.
 Adequate programmable parameters and a fully-parallel architecture are selected.
 Mixed-signal blocks based on digitally programmed current mirrors are employed.
 Error-descent learning algorithms for tuning are discussed.
 Adaptive behavior is illustrated with an application to the on-line identification of a nonlinear plant.|

 |Appears in Collections:||(IMS-CNM) Comunicaciones congresos|

-Items in DSpace are protected by copyright, with all rights reserved, unless otherwise indicated.
+WARNING: Items in Digital.CSIC are protected by copyright, with all rights reserved, unless otherwise indicated.